Kavi511/SL-Immunization-Tracker-Realtime-Dashboard/README.md

 ## 🛠️ Technical Details
 - **Power Query (M Language)**: Used for data transformation, cleaning, and reshaping of records before loading into the data model.
-- **DAX Measures**: Custom calculations for key metrics including:
-1. Severity counts and distributions
+🔹 Severity counts and distributions
-2. Age averages by demographic groups
+🔹 Age averages by demographic groups
-3. Adverse event percentages
+🔹 Adverse event percentages
-4. Outcome analysis.
+🔹 Outcome analysis.
 - **Geospatial Integrations**: Implemented location mapping using TomTom and Microsoft map services with OpenStreetMap data.
 - **Filtering Logic**:  Cross-filtering implemented between visualizations for interactive analysis by vaccine type, year, severity, and demographic factors.